sharma1981/liteExchange/README.md

 	* Threads : Pinning threads to specified CPU cores , setting thread stack size and specifying OS-level thread priority are configurable in ini file

 	* Locks : Project mostly uses spinlock.
-Its waiting strategy ( busy-wait, sleep or yield ) is configurable in code
+You can set the spincout or enable yielding in code.

 * However there are so many more that can be improved , some very obvious ones :